 There are several ways to bring innovation to your business – one of these is business model innovation.
 Most of us are familiar with other forms of innovation, but the mere mention of this topic may leave you scratching your head.
 Christopher Roth does a masterful job of demystifying this topic and breaking it down for all to understand.
 This is truly a good thing, because business model innovation could be the difference maker in the success of your business!

 So, should some supply chains be shorter?
 Can effective training happen via videoconferencing?
 Will older customers embrace online banking as fully as millennials?
-The short answer seems to be yes, and that carries long-range ramifications for current business models and the assumptions that underpin them.
+The short answer seemed to be yes, and that carried long-range ramifications for business models and the assumptions that underpin them.

 Here are a few practical insights culled from research into business model innovation and entrepreneurs who’ve seen its benefits:

 - Properly define what a business model is—and isn’t.
 A business model, in a nutshell, is how a firm should do business and, therefore, one of the fundamental strategic issues a firm faces.
 During the dot-com boom, internet entrepreneurs were rewarded for their adaptability, but much of that innovation blurred the border with imagination and many of their wild ideas never turned profitable, leading to the dot-com bust.

 Those techies had plenty of strategies, but they lacked viable business models.
 This made failures inevitable, since radical changes to a company’s business model have immense performance implications.
 Indeed, a recent study of 917 retail companies by my colleague Govert Vroom found that the business model accounts for 5.1% of a firm’s return on investment, after controlling for other factors.